Sambhav221/Deep-Detect/README.md

 ## 🧠 dlib Installation on Windows

+“Due to GitHub file size limits, the dlib package (.whl) is provided instead of source files.
+Please install it manually using the command below.”

 Since `dlib` may not install via pip directly on Windows, use this precompiled wheel:

 📦 [Download dlib-19.22.99 .whl](https://drive.google.com/file/d/1NCPdZ1FbInnFQpZuUFgywCbzGxCFkuWp/view?usp=sharing)